tqhuy2018/Casper-ObjectiveC-sdk/Docs/Usage.md

  ```

- This file do the task of calling "info_get_deploy" RPC from the Casper ObjectiveC SDK, which can be build without error.
+ This file does the task of calling "info_get_deploy" RPC from the Casper ObjectiveC SDK, which can be build without error.

  For full code of the sample please refer to this address: https://github.com/hienbui9999/PackageToCallCasperObjectiveCSDK